cristinagdev/cristinagdev/README.md

 <p> After working as a teacher for 3 years, my interest in creative things led me to discover web programming and start a new stage in my career.
 Since then, I have not stopped learning different technologies although I have a special interest in frontend development. </p>
 <p>I am a responsible and organized person, with the ability to adapt and used to working as a team.
 I am eager to learn, improve and add value.
 I would love to work in a company where I can learn, grow as a developer and have exciting projects. </p>

-<p>:muscle: I am currently ... doing an Frontend training.</p>
+<p>:muscle: I am currently ... doing a frontend training.</p>
 <p>🌱 I’m currently learning ...
 React and UX/UI design.</p>
-<p>:raising_hand: I’m looking ... or job opportunities where I can learn and grow as a developer.</p>
+<p>:raising_hand: I’m looking ... for job opportunities where I can learn and grow as a developer.</p>
 <p>:ghost: Fun fact: ...
 I studied teaching and discovered web development watching HTML and CSS videos on youtube. </p>

 <br />